AISViz/AISdb/readme.md

 The package can be installed using pip:
   ```
+  python3 -m venv env_aisdb --upgrade-deps
+  source env_aisdb/bin/activate
   python3 -m pip install git+https://gitlab.meridian.cs.dal.ca/matt_s/ais_public#egg=aisdb
   ```

 Although the graphical interface is still a work in progress, it can be enabled by [installing QGIS](https://qgis.org/en/site/forusers/download.html).
-Note that when creating an environment using venv, the `--system-site-packages` flag must be used to share QGIS application data with the environment.
+Note that when creating an environment using venv, the `--system-site-packages` option must be used to share QGIS application data with the environment.